EnderNight/Pulse/README.md

 As of now, it is a simple calculator.

 - See [features.md](docs/features.md) for a description of each features.
+- See [cli.md](docs/cli.md) for help on the cli.
-- See [instructions.md](docs/instructions.md) for a description of each VM instructions
+- See [instructions.md](docs/instructions.md) for a description of each VM instructions.

 # TODO

-- cli args:
-    - print steps
+- Parenthesis
-    - output file name
+- Variables
-- separate compiler, vm and utils tools